lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 There are 2 mechanisms of DRG:
 - VPN Connect (IPSec VPN)

-encrypt the traffic between your on-premises network (a data center or corporate LAN) and your Oracle virtual cloud network (VCN)
+  Encrypt the traffic between your on-premises network (a data center or corporate LAN) and your Oracle virtual cloud network (VCN)

 - FastConnect

-private connection between your data center and Oracle Cloud Infrastructure.
+  Private connection between your data center and Oracle Cloud Infrastructure.

 ### Service Gateway